High-order regularization dealing with ill-conditioned robot localization problems: Ill-conditioned problems in robot localization and their Tikhonov regularization

 where $x \in \mathbb{R}^n, A \in \mathbb{R}^{m \times n}, b \in \mathbb{R}^m$, and the norm $\|\cdot\|$ is the 2-norm.
 The least square (LS) method and its variations are often used in solving such linear problems described by equation \eqref{problem_1}.
 The solution of the LS method is given by

-However, it is more challenging when the matrix $A$ is ill-conditioned (\cite{horn2012matrix}, Chapter 5.8); in this case, an approximate solution given by the TR method \cite{jia2020regularization} can be handy.
-A standard form of the TR solution can be found in \cite{jia2020regularization}, which is given by
+However, it is more challenging when the matrix $A$ is ill-conditioned (\cite{horn2012matrix}, Chapter 5.8); in this case, an approximate solution given by the TR method \cite{jia2020regularization} is handy.
+A standard form of the TR solution is found in \cite{jia2020regularization}, which is given by

 where $\mu$ is a given regularization parameter.
 This solution solves the following problem

 which is an approximate problem of the original problem \eqref{problem_min_1} with an extra penalty term called the regularization term.